 Online doesn’t equal anonymous!
 Whether you are able to come to campus or not, you will find that our instructors come to know you, your learning style, and your career aspirations.

 Six credits, or two classes, may be transferred into Regis’ EdD in Higher Education Leadership.

 We strongly encourage students to move through the program in a cohort model.
 Our 1.3 year/4-term schedule of two classes per term enables you to continue working full time as you complete the degree.
-Courses begin in July during the “Summer II” session, and you will complete at the end of the following August.
+Courses will begin in Fall 2019.